27410/group-assignment-2021-group-9-surfactin/README.md

 'Report.ipynb' has the written report to this project.
 Under the 'Analysis' folder you can find our code, where each assessment has its own file.
 - Calculations: Includes flux and yield calculations.
-- cofactorswap: Cofactor swap analysis
+- Cofactorswapanalysis: Cofactor swap analysis
 - Gene_targets: Computed gene targets for downregulation/upregulation.
 - model_sucrose: Model with sucrose as carbon source.
 - model: Model with added surfactin production.